mcyph/speedysvc/README.rst

-For example, you could have a text-to-speech service, a fulltext service, a machine learning-based part-of-speech tagger..building many kinds of client-server software services is easy.
+For example, you could have a text-to-speech service, a fulltext service, a machine learning-based part-of-speech tagger..building many kinds of client-server software services is straightforward.
 Each service is started separately in individual processes and has individual logs so as to be able to track down events and errors without being overwhelmed with too much information.

 In order to work around limitations of python's `Global Interpreter Lock`_ which normally restricts applications from using more than a single CPU core,